derekelkins/ipgcc/README.md

 ### Higher-Order Rules

-You can sort of already do this kind of by accident, but being more deliberate about this may be nice.
+You can almost sort of already do this kind of by accident in the JavaScript export, but being more deliberate about this may be nice.
 That said, it would be very easy to make the grammar significantly less analyzable this way, so one could imagine this being guarded by a flag.